 - Diego Avery of Imagine Someday shows shades of this, though he's not much of a fighter and he's only half Hispanic.

 Live Action TV

-- Syrio Forel from Game of Thrones was the First Sword of Bravos, the Fantasy Counterpart Culture of Spain, and was hired to teach Arya how to fight with a one-handed blade.
+- Syrio Forel was the First Sword of Bravos, the Fantasy Counterpart Culture of Spain mixed with Venice, and was hired to teach Arya how to fight with a one-handed blade.
 When the Stark household's servants are being slaughtered, Syrio buys time for Arya to escape by fighting five armed and armoured guards with only a wooden sword, incapacitating or killing all of them before having his sword broken.
 His last scene in the series has him still ready to fight.

-- The short-lived television series Mr. Lucky featured Ross Martin (later of The Wild Wild West fame) as Andamo, a dashing, roguish, quick-witted and quick-fisted native of the fictional Caribbean island-nation of Chobolobo.
+- The short-lived television series Mr. Lucky featured Ross Martin (later of The Wild Wild West fame) as Andamo, a dashing, roguish, quick-witted and quick-fisted native of the fictional Caribbean island-nation of Guatamaca.

-- Crespo, the titular hero of The Alcalde of Zalamea by Pedro Calderón de la Barca.
+- Averted with Pedro Crespo, the titular hero of The Alcalde of Zalamea by Pedro Calderón de la Barca.
 Proud to be a commoner, he stands up to overbearing officers and noblemen, winning the respect of real-life badass general Don Lope de Figueroa, but he is neither dashing nor a charmer, but a sober badass widower who only uses violence when there are no other options left.
 Don Alvaro de Ataide is a villainous example of this trope, however.

 - Luis Sera from Resident Evil 4.
 Pulls Leon's ass out of the fire several times during the game, and thinks that's a little rough, don't you think?
 We find out even later that toting guns and hitting on women isn't even his profession—he's a scientist for his day job.